TLC Tugger founders’ comment on the unrest in the US following the May 25, 2020 murder of George Floyd by police officer

 If you’re white and can’t think of a way to help in this struggle, I invite you try harder.
 Let us start by listening to black voices.
 If you can email me a photo of yourself standing with Black Lives Matter demonstrators, I invite you to use coupon code BLM on TLC Tugger’s checkout screen for 25% off your order.
 You could also send a photo of yourself with a person of color at an intactivist event.
 If you are a person of color then of course your smiling self-portrait will suffice.
 You can also stand with civil rights activists by writing lawmakers or corporate heads regarding anti-voting-rights state legislation, or in support of the federal For The People Act of 2021.

 If you’ll be anywhere near Montgomery, Alabama, do yourself a favor and devote a few hours to touring The Legacy Museum.
 I was shocked to learn there that the US enslaved population increased 10-fold in the 3 generations AFTER the importation of stolen Africans was outlawed in 1808.
 So MANY daring and talented people who have made us a better nation are highlighted at the museum.
 So much is left for the rest of us to do.
 I learned that legal terror lynchings were still happening in my state Illinois until the 1940s, and elsewhere in the US through the 1950s.
-And Alabama STILL has school segregation enshrined in law, as the voters have twice rejected ballot initiatives to purge it.
+And Alabama STILL has school segregation enshrined in state law, as the voters have twice rejected ballot initiatives to purge it.
 Blocks away, the powerful and moving National Memorial for Peace and Justice helped me begin to appreciate the scope of what has been systematically taken from black people in America.